nal10/cellcount/refactor/README.md

 1. commit `5bc7c9`: Trained for 15,000 epochs with CrossEntropy loss.
 Missing many dim nuclei, particularly in G channel.
 2. commit `a1c01`: 5,000 epochs with WeightedCrossEntropy [0.2,0.4,0.4].
 3. commit `5c406`: Input is scaled, and augmentation function input bug fixed.
 10,000 epochs.
+4. commit `a7749`: Input is scaled, equal weights used for cross-entropy loss.
+10,000 epoch experiment.
+5. commit `?`: Input is scaled, equal weights used for cross-entropy loss.
+60,000 epoch experiment.